tradle/why-hypercore/FAQ.md

 ### Consensus / converging states

+Normally a single person will not be using 2 devices simultaneously.
+Yet because of the loss of connectivity changes made on each device may need to be merged.
+This includes documents, filesystems and databases.

 In distributed systems, of which P2P is a subclass, reaching the same state is a hard problem with a long history.
 The reason it is hard was only recently formally described as a [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).
 The holy grail of distributed systems is to reach the [ACID](https://en.wikipedia.org/wiki/ACID) guarantees of SQL databases - Atomicity, Consistency, Isolation and Durability.
 But SQL databases mostly operated on a single machine or on a closely managed cluster.
 Over the Internet the connectivity can be spotty and malicious actors abound.

   Handling bad actors became a specialty of blockchains, and it was a huge win for the P2P movement.
 Yet, since blockchains serve as shared databases for the whole world, they come with limitations.
 They have high transaction costs, low throughput, can store only the miniscule amounts of data, and can't hold or process private data.
 To overcome these limitations some applications re-centralize, adding web servers, application servers and DB servers.
 Others try to remain pure P2P by using IPFS or Hypercore.